Does AI See like Art Historians? Interpreting How Vision Language Models Recognize Artistic Style: Experiments and Results

 \subsection{Concept Analysis}

+\textbf{How do models associate concepts with art styles?} Figure \ref{fig:concept_visualization} visualizes the space of concepts (high-dimensional vectors) at different layers in 2D using t-SNE for \texttt{Qwen3}.
+The concepts specific to a certain style, either the model's predicted style or the ground truth, are colored.
+We observe that as representations progress throughout layers, the model identifies concepts that it associates strongly with a specific style.
+These, however, do not always reflect their ground truth annotations.
+For example, concepts in the bottom-right of the layer 35 plot (Renaissance, Rococo, Baroque) align with ground truth labels whereas in the top-left, the model mistakenly associates some concepts with Romanticism when these examples are actually annotated as Realism.
+However, the art historians in this study also note that the dataset contains overlapping images between Romanticism and Realism, and that these styles are not clearly delineated.
+The concepts are broadly similar in activation frequency, indicating a balanced decomposition.

-\textbf{Can concepts predict the model's style classification?} We train concept decomposition models using different configurations and construct a meta-model by fitting a linear classifier to predict the model's style prediction based only on an image patch's concept activations.
-At test time, we pass unseen image patches to the VLM, extract their latent representations, decompose them into concept activation vectors, and measure the accuracy of the trained probe.
-Figure \ref{fig:linear_probe} shows linear probe accuracies on our Early Modern subset of WikiArt.
-Results on other settings are deferred to the appendix due to space constraints.
+\textbf{Can concepts predict the model's style classification?} We train concept decomposition models under different configurations and construct a meta-model by fitting a linear classifier to predict the model's style prediction for an image patch based on its concept activations.
+Figure \ref{fig:linear_probe} shows the linear probe test accuracies on the Early Modern subset of WikiArt.